Most chosen AI mock exam marking service in England.

 A MAT Leader's Guide to Standardising Assessment Data Across Multiple Schools

-The foundation of this vision is data.
-But for many trusts, the reality is a patchwork of disparate spreadsheets, varying assessment schedules, and inconsistent marking.
-You're left with a fundamental, trust-eroding question: how can you truly compare performance and drive improvement if you can't be sure a Grade 6 in School A means the same thing as a Grade 6 in School B?
+The foundation of any analytics dashboard is data integrity.
+Yet, for many trusts, the reality is a patchwork of disparate spreadsheets and inconsistent marking.
+You are left with a fundamental question: how can you trust your assessment data if a Grade 6 in School A doesn’t mean the same thing as a Grade 6 in School B?

 The Problem: The Data Standardisation Challenge at Scale